 To overcome issues with old or poorly written code, use of best coding practices and an automated tool that can review code is highly recommended.
 Applications Manager helps optimize code by providing you with a component-wise breakdown of response times for all web, database, and background transactions.
 Additionally, you can make sure that your clients are satisfied either by measuring APDEX scores or by using the synthetic transaction recorder—a component of the Real Browser Monitor (RBM)—that simulates the user’s journey through your application.

 Unexpected traffic spikes and poor load distribution slows the server down, resulting in slow response times or 504 errors (gateway timeouts).
 Applications Manager keeps traffic in check and helps you plan ahead by configuring thresholds and systematic alerts.

 In this internet-driven era, entire IT environments are built on the premise of shared resources.
 Some components are more important than others; for instance, a problem with ERP software is not as critical as a fault in the database server.

 Since shared resources are interdependent, when one component is affected, other servers in the vicinity are often impacted.
 Web application errors can be contagious, so you need to monitor servers and components diligently.
 Once you identify an infected application, quarantine it from the cluster to prevent it from affecting other components in the infrastructure.

 These issues can affect your applications when you least expect it.
 IT teams need to always be ready for an attack, or risk losing customers and revenue within a matter of minutes.
-Applications Manager is a powerful security tool that keeps your IT team in the loop about any application issues while recognizing potential threats and shielding your websites from attacks.
+Applications Manager is a powerful monitoring tool that keeps your IT team in the loop about any application issues while recognizing potential threats and shielding your websites from attacks.
 If you’d like to see Applications Manager in action, get started with a free, 30-day trial.